sut-ai/notes/notebooks/advanced_heuristics/index.md

 ***Proof that Relaxing works***

-Consider Our problem as P. To calculate heuristics in relaxing way, we omit some Constraints and turn P into a more general Problem called P'. then, Consider S as the set of answers that are valid for P, and S' as the set of answers that are valid for P'. then, if you consider h as our answer and h' as our heuristic function, we can say:
+Consider Our problem as P. To calculate heuristics in relaxing way, we omit some Constraints and turn P into a more general Problem called P'. then, Consider S as the set of answers that are valid for P, and S' as the set of answers that are valid for P'. so, if you consider h as our answer and h' as our heuristic function, we can say:

 h' = min(S'), h = min(S) &and; S &SubsetEqual; S'